kamindustries/GPU-Particles/README.md

 # GPU Particles

 A simple particle system using compute shaders in Unity.

-This is a basic working example.
+This is a basic example.
 I'm working on a more robust system with different rendering modes and more features called [Dust](https://github.com/kamindustries/Dust).

 ### Requirements
 * \>=Unity 2017.3